Help & Advice Articles, Videos and How-to-Guides

 Advanced

 For larger jobs and higher end specifications, you may want to consider installing an external drainage membrane such as PermaSEAL Geodrain.
-This system requires a primary waterproofing layer e.g. PermaSEAL Tanking or for the highest spec MB2K+ flexible waterproofing.
+This system requires a primary waterproofing layer e.g. PermaSEAL Tanking or for the highest spec MP 2C flexible waterproofing.
 You then need to place the membrane against the tanking slurry , where it can be held in place by the back fill.

 At the foot of the membrane you should install a land drain.
 This method is ideal for those in a high water table or a place with concerns of flooding.
-Any water is channeled down the membrane cavity to the land drain where it is safely removed.
+Any water is channelled down the membrane cavity to the land drain where it is safely removed.

 I only have access to the internal structure / blockwork: